pauldahacker/pauldahacker/README.md

 - **[ft_transcendence](https://github.com/pauldahacker/transcendence)**
 A full-stack multiplayer Pong game built as the final project of the 42 Common Core.

-Developed with Fastify (Node.js), TypeScript, Tailwind, and an SQLite-backed microservice architecture, the project combines gameplay, user management, modern web design, blockchain integration, and 3D graphics.
+Developed with Fastify (Node.js), TypeScript, Tailwind, and an SQLite microservice architecture, the project combines gameplay, user management, modern web design, blockchain integration, and 3D graphics.

 - **[cub3D](https://github.com/pauldahacker/cub3d)**
-A 3D graphics engine that uses raycasting to create a pseudo-3D environment from a 2D map built during the fourth milestone of the 42 Common Core.
+A 3D graphics engine that uses raycasting to create a pseudo-3D environment from a 2D map.

 The engine casts rays from the player's position in different directions to determine wall distances and render the 3D scene.
-This technique was famously used in early 3D games like Wolfenstein 3D.

 - **[push_swap](https://github.com/pauldahacker/push_swap)**
-A high-performance sorting algorithm built during the second milestone of the 42 Common Core.
+A high-performance sorting algorithm.

 The goal is to sort a stack of integers the most efficiently using a set of limited operations, and the help of only one other stack.
-For minimal validation, we must sort 100 random numbers with < 700 operations.
-For maximum points, we must also sort 500 random numbers with < 5500 operations.
+For minimum points, we must sort 100 random numbers with < 700 operations.
+For maximum points, we must additionally sort 500 random numbers with < 5500 operations.
 I managed to make an algorithm inspired by quicksort which sorts 100 numbers in ≈ 625 operations and 500 numbers in ≈ 4800 operations!

 ---